 Forklift paths and worker walkways overlap.
 Material drops and vehicle blind spots go unspotted.

-Tech solution: AI video analytics track site traffic, flagging dangerous proximity between people and equipment.
+Tech solution: Video AI tracks site traffic, flagging dangerous proximity between people and equipment.
 Spot AI’s platform can draw virtual boundaries and send real-time warnings if a worker enters a restricted area or a forklift breaches a pedestrian-only zone.

 Caught-in/Between